pingcap/dbt-tidb/README.md

 * TiDB 4.0 ~ 5.2 does not support creating a [temporary table or view](https://docs.pingcap.com/tidb/v5.2/sql-statement-create-table#:~:text=sec\)-,MySQL%20compatibility,-TiDB%20does%20not).
 * TiDB 4.X does not support using SQL func in `CREATE VIEW`, avoid it in your SQL code.
   You can find more detail [here](https://github.com/pingcap/tidb/pull/27252).

+## Supported functions

+cross-db macros are moved from dbt-utils into dbt-core, so you can use the following functions directly, see [dbt-util](https://github.com/dbt-labs/dbt-utils) on how to use them.
+- bool_or
+- cast_bool_to_text
+- dateadd
+- datediff
+- date_trunc
+- hash
+- safe_cast
+- split_part
+- last_day
+- cast_bool_to_text
+- concat
+- escape_single_quotes
+- except
+- intersect
+- length
+- position
+- replace
+- right
+- listagg (not support yet)

+> pay attention that datediff is a little different from dbt-util that it will round down rather than round up.

 ## Profile Configuration